WHAT’S IT ALL ABOUT

 Here’s the truth…

-Being an entrepreneur and turing your ideas into a reality is like being on a roller coaster ride in the dark… you feel alone, you feel scared, there are ups and downs, you haven’t got a clue what’s coming next, but all the while you feel exhilarated, it’s exciting.
+Being an entrepreneur and turning your ideas into a reality is like being on a roller coaster ride in the dark… you feel alone, you feel scared, there are ups and downs, you haven’t got a clue what’s coming next, but all the while you feel exhilarated, it’s exciting.
 You’re smiling, even though on the inside you’re thinking ‘what the hell am I doing!?’

 I think we all feel like this at some point.